MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/mediawiki-connector.md

 - BFB160
 - MET150
 - MOE150
-description: "Set up the MediaWiki Microsoft Graph connector for Microsoft Search"
+description: "Set up the MediaWiki Microsoft Graph connector for Microsoft Search and Microsoft 365 Copilot"
 ---
 <!---Previous ms.author: monaray --->

 # MediaWiki Microsoft Graph connector

 The MediaWiki Microsoft Graph connector allows your organization to discover and index data from a wiki created by using MediaWiki software.
-This connector indexes specified content into Microsoft Search and supports periodic crawls to keep the index up to date.
+This connector indexes specified content into Microsoft Search and Microsoft 365 Copilot and supports periodic crawls to keep the index up to date.

 > [!NOTE]
 > Read the [**Set up Microsoft Graph connectors in the Microsoft 365 admin center**](configure-connector.md) article to understand the general Microsoft Graph connectors setup instructions.

 This article is for anyone who configures, runs, and monitors a MediaWiki connector.
-It supplements the general setup process and shows instructions that apply only for the MediaWiki connector.
+It supplements the general setup process and shows instructions that apply only to the MediaWiki Microsoft Graph connector.
 This article also includes information about [Limitations](#limitations).

 <!---## Before you get started-->